ExtremeTK2/ETK-2.0-Knowledge-Base/README.md

 | Wolf's Fur | Fine Cloth | Fine Scraps |

-The tailor allows creation of monk/wizard/cleric armor.
+The tailor allows the creation of monk/wizard/cleric armor.
 It also allows crafting of:

 | Class | Item | Lvl to equip | Mats needed |